 A critical factor is barriers to multidisciplinarity erected by any of the model options, and the cost to remediate them.
-Left unresolved, such barriers make faculty teams less competitive for large system based grants such as Engineering Research Centers, and hence less likely to become a top 25 public.
+Left unresolved, such barriers make faculty teams less competitive for large system based grants such as Engineering Research Centers, and hence less likely for the Joint College to support FSU's aspirations to become a top 25 public.